 Academic programmes are available only at higher education institutions and universities, while programmes of the first level of professional higher education are offered also by colleges.

 Although a certain number of students may study free of charge at the state higher education institutions on the basis of the results of entrance examinations, the so-called state budget studies are not available for the citizens of third countries.
 All students have to pay for studies at private higher education institutions and each higher education institution determines the fee by individually.

 Higher education study programmes in Latvia may be acquired in Latvian, English and Russian or in a combination of any of these languages.
-You can trace all higher education institutions of Latvia on the homepage of the Higher Education Quality Evaluation Centre.
+You can trace all higher education institutions of Latvia on the homepage of the Ministry of Education and Science.